IrrelevantGibbon/mybrutelibs/README.md

 It's not a pure translation of the original game, but more my own translation (all is not implemented and it's on purpose).

 I don't know if i am gonna try to improve the library or do something with her but it's here !

+If you want to test her you just have to have Python 3.0 atleast, no dependency needed.